Young Eagles: International Young Eagles

 In Canada the Canadian Owners and Pilots Association participated in the Young Eagles program between 1992 and 2008.
-COPA members have flown more than 81,000 Young Eagles.
-COPA participation was ended on May 31, 2008 due to insurance concerns.
+COPA members had flown more than 81,000 Young Eagles.
+COPA participation was ended on May 31, 2008, due to insurance concerns.

 Pilot participation

 More than 43,000 pilots have participated in the program, donating their time and paying the full cost of providing the flights for the children in their own or rented aircraft.
 While some pilots have only flown a few Young Eagles there are many pilots who have flown more than three thousand children.